At ECU, we have a duty of care to the students and partners allied to our health education programs.

 ECU’s failure to do this, for even one student, places our Contract of Agreement with the facility in jeopardy.

 Clinical placement sites are a vital part of your education program.
 They allow you to interact with clients and observe professionals, in your chosen discipline, working with real clients.
 Your clinical placements give opportunity to experience what your future professional 'life' might look like.
 The clinical placement sites also offer you the opportunity to achieve the required practical competencies in your program of education.
 They too have an obligation to you to provide a safe working environment for the duration of the practicum e.g. providing orientation to students on their safe working system and methods.

 You have been presented with a satchel containing pre-practicum preparation requirements.
 It is your responsibility to meet these requirements before you attend any clinical placement site.
 If you have any queries regarding the process, you will be able to liaise with the clinical placement coordinator in your School.

 We recognise that the process of pre-practicum preparation can be confusing.
 But, it is an integral part of our professional practice.
-For that purpose, this area of the FCHS web site has been designed to try and assist the process by informing you of:
+For that purpose, this information has been designed to try and assist the process by informing you of: